 Now, realizing that she would never be able to live with Joe if she felt that he lost the title because of her, Sally tells him at the final pit stop that if he doesn't win the race, she is leaving him.
 Joe must now decide whether he should stick with his approach born from fear of hurting another, or let Sally be her own judge of what is right for her and put the pedal to the metal.

 What does he do?
 Up to you the author.
 He wins the race and Sally's heart.
 He hasn't got the courage and loses both race and girl.
 He loses the race, but Sally realizes how deep his love must be and decides to stay with him.
-He wins the race, but there is such a dangerous near-fatal crash that Sally realizes Joe was right and leaves him anyway because she discovers she really can't take it after all.
+He wins the race, but there is such a dangerous near-

-Or, you could have Sally want him to quit and Joe refuse, resulting in four other endings with a more cliché flavor.
+Or, you could have Sally want him to quit and Joe refuses, resulting in four other endings with a more cliché flavor.

 Why this long example, to show how the conflict of the logistics of the plot occur between Joe and the Antagonist, but the emotions of the personal relationship occur between Joe and the Sidekick, Sally.

-For a different approach, consider Witness: John Book is the Obstacle Character / Antagonist, the crooked Chief of Police is the Protagonist.
+For a different approach, consider Witness: John Book is the Influence Character / Antagonist, the crooked Chief of Police is the Protagonist.
 Rachel, the Amish Girl is the Love Interest and Main Character.
 Or is John Book (Harrison Ford) the Love Interest to Rachel?
-It's hard to tell because John is such an active Objective Character that he carries more momentum than Rachel, even though we are positioned in her shoes.
-The important point is that even if the Protagonist is made to be the Obstacle Character and the Antagonist and Main Character are split into two different people, the dramatic triangle still exists!
+It's hard to tell because John is such an active character that he carries more momentum than Rachel, even though we are positioned in her shoes.
+The important point is that even if the Protagonist is made to be the Influence Character and the Antagonist and Main Character are split into two different people, the dramatic triangle still exists!

 The dramatic triangle is one of the best structural ways to focus attention on one character even while splitting the headline and heartline to make a more pleasing and complete story.
 It can be used for "buddy" pictures and even used when the heartline isn't between lovers or even likers but between two people who would like to see each other's emotions destroyed by slyly manipulating the other to change his or her beliefs.
 Think of all those "cheat the devil" stories in which the Main Character/Protagonist is after something and the devil tries to convince the Main Character to sell his soul to get it.
 Yep, the dramatic triangle at work again!

-So, in considering whether or not to have a Love Interest in your story, simply consider whether that would make your storytelling cliché or not.
-Either way, consider the dramatic triangle as a means of putting heart into an otherwise logistically mechanical plot.
+So, in considering whether or not to have a Love Interest in your story, simply determine whether that would make your storytelling cliché or not.
+Either way, the dramatic triangle is your means of putting heart into an otherwise logistically mechanical plot.